 14:58 The other thing you need to know about shame is it's absolutely organized by gender.
 If shame washes over me and washes over Chris, it's going to feel the same.
 Everyone sitting in here knows the warm wash of shame.
 We're pretty sure that the only people who don't experience shame are people who have no capacity for connection or empathy.
 Which means, yes, I have a little shame; no, I'm a sociopath.
 So I would opt for, yes, you have a little shame.
 Shame feels the same for men and women, but it's organized by gender.

-18:02 Shame is an epidemic in our culture.
-And to get out from underneath it, to find our way back to each other, we have to understand how it affects us and how it affects the way we're parenting, the way we're working, the way we're looking at each other.
+18:03 Shame is an epidemic in our culture.
+And to get out from underneath it -- to find our way back to each other, we have to understand how it affects us and how it affects the way we're parenting, the way we're working, the way we're looking at each other.
 Very quickly, some research by Mahalik at Boston College.
 He asked, what do women need to do to conform to female norms?
 The top answers in this country: nice, thin, modest and use all available resources for appearance.
-When he asked about men, what do men in this country need to do to conform with male norms, the answers were: always show emotional control, work is first, pursue status and violence.
+(Laughter) When he asked about men, what do men in this country need to do to conform with male norms, the answers were: always show emotional control, work is first, pursue status and violence.

-18:53 If we're going to find our way back to each other, we have to understand and know empathy, because empathy's the antidote to shame.
+18:54 If we're going to find our way back to each other, we have to understand and know empathy, because empathy's the antidote to shame.
 If you put shame in a Petri dish, it needs three things to grow exponentially: secrecy, silence and judgment.
-If you put the same amount of shame in a Petri dish and douse it with empathy, it can't survive.
+If you put the same amount in a Petri dish and douse it with empathy, it can't survive.
 The two most powerful words when we're in struggle: me too.

 19:18 And so I'll leave you with this thought.
 If we're going to find our way back to each other, vulnerability is going to be that path.
 And I know it's seductive to stand outside the arena, because I think I did it my whole life, and think to myself, I'm going to go in there and kick some ass when I'm bulletproof and when I'm perfect.
 And that is seductive.
-But the truth is that never happens.
+But the truth is, that never happens.
 And even if you got as perfect as you could and as bulletproof as you could possibly muster when you got in there, that's not what we want to see.
 We want you to go in.
 We want to be with you and across from you.
 And we just want, for ourselves and the people we care about and the people we work with, to dare greatly.

 20:11 So thank you all very much.
 I really appreciate it.